Sultan: The Saviour: Plot

 Alia agrees to Disha's marriage with her brother.
-Later on, Ronnie comes to India to find out about her brother's murder.
-Ronnie uses an injured victim of Raja's assault to find his brother's killer.
+Later on, Ronnie comes to India to find out about his brothers' murders.
+Ronnie uses an injured victim of Raja's assault to find his brothers' killer.
 He coincidentally hires Disha to draw a forensic sketch of the murderer.
 Ronnie tells Disha to call her brother.
 Raja comes prepared and takes one of Ronnie's aid's sons hostage to ensure Disha's freedom.
 Ronnie later abducts Disha and Raja goes after him.
-Without revealing his violent side, Raja kills Ronnie and rescues Disha.
-Thus he fulfils his promise.
+Without revealing his violent side, Raja kills Ronnie and rescues Disha thus fulfilling his given promise.